lmuppala/Prac_Git/README.md

 # Prac_Git

-This is a new file created for Practice
+This is a new file created for Practic

+This file is updated by Command Line